 4.7.
 Mineral extraction areas will contribute to inert waste recycling by incorporating a facility for this purpose.
-Capacity to recycle around 240,000 tonnes per year will be created.
-The life of the inert recycling facilities will be limited to the life of the mineral operation and the associated restoration proposals.
+Capacity to recycle around 240,000 tonnes per year is proposed.
+The life of the inert recycling facilities should be limited to the life of the mineral operation and the associated restoration proposals.